igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 The inertial navigator (Navigator.h and Navigator.cpp) is implemented as an independent module that effectively runs in the background.
-The MainProcess feeds it dedicated navigation update events every eighth of a second, which the Navigtor uses to read accelerometer, magnetometer, and gyroscope data and update its internal navigation state.
+The MainProcess feeds it dedicated navigation update events every eighth of a second, which the Navigator uses to read accelerometer, magnetometer, and gyroscope data and update its internal navigation state.
 At any time, States can call appropriate Navigator functions to obtain the current position, direction, and velocity.
 To help the Navigator out, States inform the Navigator about what CARRT is doing